theodi/R-projects/README.md

 Projects in R
 ==========

-Hosts projects dealing with R and stats

-Some projects are very much work in progress.
+Some projects are not even work in progress.
 Look at them at your own risk.

+*Playground* is for incomplete code snippets.

+`.gitignore` includes all folders called 'data'.